pyro-ppl/numpyro/README.md

 ```

-Note that for the class of distributions with `loc,scale` paramaters such as `Normal`, `Cauchy`, `StudentT`, we also provide a [LocScaleReparam](http://num.pyro.ai/en/latest/reparam.html#loc-scale-decentering) reparameterizer to achieve the same purpose.
+Note that for the class of distributions with `loc,scale` parameters such as `Normal`, `Cauchy`, `StudentT`, we also provide a [LocScaleReparam](http://num.pyro.ai/en/latest/reparam.html#loc-scale-decentering) reparameterizer to achieve the same purpose.
 The corresponding code will be

     with numpyro.handlers.reparam(config={'theta': LocScaleReparam(centered=0)}):
         theta = numpyro.sample('theta', dist.Normal(mu, tau))